DichromaticLB/wadu/README.md

 #### MEMCMP

-Compares memory, will go beyond the length of the shortest value, returns true if none of the compared bytes are different.
+Compares memory, will never go beyond the length of the shortest value, returns true if none of the compared bytes are different.

 > MEMCMP '(' val ',' val [ ',' max_bytes_to_compare ] ')'